 There are many types of insulin, which are grouped by how fast they work and how long they last in the body.
 Insulin is injected into the body and helps your body cells absorb the energy (calories) from the food you eat.
 Calories in food come from carbohydrates, protein, and fat.
 Insulin helps the body cells absorb these three nutrients so you can achieve and maintain a healthy body weight and good nutritional status.

-Unlike people with type 1 or type 2 diabetes, people with CFRD still need to eat the same high-calorie, high-protein, high-fat, high-salt diet to help achieve and maintain a healthy body weight.
+People with CFRD still need to eat the same high-calorie, high-protein, high-fat, high-salt diet to help achieve and maintain a healthy body weight.
 Since foods with carbohydrates turn into blood glucose when eaten, people with CFRD need to count the carbohydrates in the foods they eat so they can give themselves the right amount of insulin.
 Your diabetes care team will help you determine the amount of insulin you need for your carbohydrates.

 Physical activity like